Unit rationale, description and aim

 All students should graduate with an understanding of how their discipline contributes to the dignity of the human person and the common good.
 Awareness of societal structure and attitudes are essential to this understanding, and this awareness is impossible to attain without engaging with the community and learning within a community setting.

 As the third Core Curriculum unit, HLSC301 builds on previous learning outcomes by exploring the principles of pursuing justice, acting with humility, building connections, and developing understanding in the context of community.
-It provides an opportunity for students to undertake work in a community placement, where they can explore the role and complexities of an organisation in supporting community.
+It provides an opportunity for students to undertake work in a community setting, where they can explore the role and complexities of an organisation in supporting community.
 This community involvement provides a vehicle for self-development and reflective practice in the student, and will help them understand how their discipline contributes to society.
 The values of partnership, diversity, equity, equality, mutual respect, empathy, and commitment are emphasised.
 The transformative experiences provided by this unit empower students to better implement these values and prepare them for successful interactions with their community upon completion of their degree.
 This unit aims to enhance awareness of the importance of self-determination and capacity building for healthy communities.

 2025 10